GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 ---
-title: A more private way to measure ad conversions, the Event Conversion Measurement API
+title: A more private way to measure ad conversions, the Attribution Reporting API
 subhead: >
   A new web API available as an origin trial measures when an ad click leads to a conversion, without using cross-site identifiers.
 authors: